Giovanni Battista De Negri: Life and career

 De Negri was born in Alessandria, Piedmont, Italy.
 In 1873, he began studying singing, first in his native city with Carlo Guasco and then in Milan with Luigia Abbadia.
 He made his debut on 26 December 1876 at the Teatro Sociale in Bergamo in Filippo Sangiorgi's opera Diana di Chaverny and the following month appeared there to great success in the title role of Donizetti's Poliuto.

 In 1878 De Negri was contracted by the Croatian National Theatre in Zagreb where he sang numerous leading roles in operas by Verdi, Bellini, Donizetti, and Meyerbeer, as well as appearing in the world premiere of Ivan Zajc's Lizinka.
-While appearing in Zagreb met his future wife Baroness Fanny Scotti, a pianist.
+While appearing in Zagreb he met his future wife Baroness Fanny Scotti, a pianist.
 They married three years later in Vienna and had one daughter, Margot, who later became an opera singer.
 Up until 1882, De Negri sang primarily in Zagreb, Trieste and Budapest.